carloselborges/parkmapsense/README.md

 ## About

-This repository is the official companion to the paper **"ParkMapSense: A Model for Parking Occupancy Mapping and Prediction in Smart Cities"**.
+This repository is the official companion to the paper **"ParkMapSense: A Model for Parking Occupancy Mapping and Prediction in Smart Cities"**, submitted to the **Journal Name and link**.
+Manuscript link: **add link when available**.

 <!-- , submitted to the *Journal of Ambient Intelligence and Smart Environments* -->
 <!-- Add the link when available -->